ud-cis-discord/ud-cis-discord.github.io/pages/Staff Commands.md

 ## The Commands

 **roleinfo:**
-The roleinfo command takes one argument: the name of any role available on the guild.
+The roleinfo command takes one argument: the name of any role available on the server.
 It will output the current number of users with that role, as well as a list of those users.
 If the list is too long to be sent in an embed message, it will be uploaded to pastebin and a link to the upload will be sent instead.

 **lookup:**
-The lookup command takes one argument: the name of any member of the guild.
+The lookup command takes one argument: the name of any member of the server.
 It will output the given user's verification status and current message count.

 **resetlevel:**
-The resetlevel command takes one argument: the name of any member of the guild.
+The resetlevel command takes one argument: the name of any member of the server.
 It will adjust the message count and level of the given user.

 **mute:**
-The mute command takes one argument: the name of any member of the guild.
-It will give the user the 'muted' role and take away their permission to send messages in the guild, until the role is removed.
+The mute command takes one argument: the name of any member of the server.
+It will give the user the 'muted' role and take away their permission to send messages in the server, until the role is removed.

 **warn:**
 The warn command takes no arguments and is used by replying to a message.
 It sends a DM to a user with a warning about